DoctorDavinci/OrX_ITAOT/README.md

 SHARING ORX FILES
 ------------------------------------------------------------------

-All that is needed is for the person you are sharing your.orx files with is for them to have OrX Kontinuum installed
+All that is needed is for the person you are sharing your.orx and .scores files with is for them to have OrX Kontinuum installed

-Copy shared .orx files to GameData/OrX/HoloKron
+Copy shared files to GameData/OrX/Import

 ------------------------------------------------------------------